abarbanell/abarbanell.github.io/_posts/2014-10-07-hadoop-on-azure.md

 I like to have my setup scripts in a git repository so that I can simply repeat the exercise.
-The following should also work on other cloud providers like Amazon and Rackspace.
+The following should also work on other cloud providers like Amazon and Rackspace but I have only tested the combnation Azure / Ubuntu 14.04.

 Initially we need to do this first on a new server: